How to build a website that converts customers

 One of the easiest ways to build trust is by showcasing testimonials or reviews from satisfied customers.
 People are more likely to trust a business when they see that others have had positive experiences.

-If you have loyal customers, ask them for short reviews or testimonials, and display these prominently on your homepage, product pages or dedicated testimonial sections.
+If you have loyal customers, ask them for short reviews or success stories, and display these prominently on your homepage, product pages or dedicated testimonial sections.
 Even short quotes like "Excellent service!" or "Highly recommend!" can make a big difference.

 Showcase certifications or guarantees